Deva-u7/aws-sqs-service/README.md

-Here is a complete README file for your repository:

-# AWS SQS Learning
+# AWS SQS Service

 This repository is dedicated to demonstrating the use and functionality of Amazon Simple Queue Service (SQS) using Java.
-It contains various examples and code snippets to help you understand how to effectively integrate and utilize SQS in your applications.
+It contains various examples and code snippets to help you understand how to[...]

 ## Table of Contents